AjayVishnuE/AjayVishnuE/README.md

 - 🔭 I’m currently working as Front End Developer.

-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently learning Full Stack.

 - 👯 I’m looking to collaborate on various web development projects.

-- 💬 Ask me about anything you wish to kow from me.
+- 💬 Ask me about anything you wish to know from me.

 - 📫 Reach me at ajayvishnu121@gmail.com